marchdf/book-list/data/unread_books.md

 Malcolm Gladwell | The Tipping Point
 Herodotus | The Histories
-James Joyce | A Portrait of the Artist as a Young Man Barbara Kingsolver | The Bean Trees
+James Joyce | A Portrait of the Artist as a Young Man Steven King | The Drawing of the Three
+Barbara Kingsolver | The Bean Trees
 Ben Lerner | The Topeka School
 C.S.
 Lewis | The Great Divorce
-Macintyre | A Spy Among Friends
+Ben Macintyre | The Spy and The Traitor
 Hilary Mantel | The Mirror and the Light
 Cyril Massarato | 100 pages blanches
-W. Somerset Maugham | Of Human Bondage
+David Mitchell | The Bone Clocks
+Joyce Carol Oates | We Were the Mulvaneys
 Patrick O'Brian | Blue at the Mizzen
+Michael Ondaatje | The Cat's Table
 Edgar Allen Poe | Selected Tale
 Shakespeare | Henry VI (part 1-3)
 Zadie Smith | White Tiger